FANTASTIC TALES!

 Well, that changed me.
 I had always been a questioner.
 I already didn’t relate to the mainstream medical model and how it’s acceptance of germ theory painted a picture that we were constantly being attacked by our environment, and we had to defend against it.

-As a young teenager, watching my older brother sicken over the course of two years, slowly crushed by the treatment that was supposed to heal his cancer, ony to eventually die not from the cancer, but from the treatment, might have had something to do with this.
+Granted, as a young teenager I watched my older brother sicken over the course of two years, slowly crushed by the treatment that was supposed to heal his cancer, ony to eventually die not from the cancer, but from the treatment, and though I wasn’t fully aware of it at the time, as I sat in the jungle with open sores appearing on my body, this had a lot to do with my rejection of the mainstream and embrace of the mystical.
+But I had always had a leaning towards the unseen world, long before my brother got sick.

 I had grown up learning to keep my questioning to myself though, for if I spoke my truth, If I gave voice to my unfiltered wonderings about the mysteries of life, that would be met with rage from my father and placating gaslighting from my mother.

-Here though, was at long last, validation.
+Here though, on that first mystical mushroom trip, was at long last, validation.
 A lived experience that reached all the way into my cells and confirmed, yes, Seth, you are correct.
 Everything is connected.
 We are nature itself, and any perception of separation is illusion.

-In that experience, and planted in my consciousness even more firmly after, as if that afternoon had thickened a mental porridge that had long been stirring, was an instinctive knowing which shamans all around the world had been exploring for thousands of years, a truth found as well by later psychedelic researchers such as Aldous Huxley, Terence Mckenna, and Timothy Leary; psychedelics do not make us see what is not there, they temporarily lift the veils that hide reality’s deeper nature from us.
+In that experience, and planted in my consciousness even more firmly after, as if that afternoon had thickened a mental porridge that had long been stirring, was an instinctive knowing which shamans all around the world have been exploring for thousands of years, a concept also explored by later psychedelic researchers such as Aldous Huxley, Terence Mckenna, and Timothy Leary; psychedelics do not make us see what is not there, they temporarily lift the veils that hide reality’s deeper nature from us.

-A bad trip is much the same – it’s what happens when the pain and trauma that has been locked in a person’s unconscious is suddenly let loose upon the astral plane, which is the territory a person has one foot in while undertaking such a journey.
+A bad trip is much the same – it’s what happens when the pain and trauma that has been locked in a person’s unconscious is suddenly let loose upon the psyche.
 This is why setting and intention, as well as dosage and experience, are so important when using a psychedelic.

 All that to say, my approach to health and healing was then, and still is, grounded in that shamanistic perspective.
-Everything is connected and there are no accidents or coincidences, only synchronicities that we may not understand.
-My experiences with Vipassana had shown me, very clearly, how the way we respond to an event is what determines the outcome, as well as greatly influencing what sort of experiences we attract in the future.
+Everything is connected and there are no accidents or coincidences, only synchronicities that we may not understand, though I would say there appears to be an element of chance, or randomness in the Universe.
+My later experiences with Vipassana had shown me, very clearly, how the way we respond to an event largely determines the outcome, as well as greatly influencing what sort of experiences we attract in the future.

-The idea that ‘we create our own reality,’ despite containing elements of truth, is a massive oversimplification.
-While it is true that the vibrations we are holding on the inside will be reflected by the external reality (no such division actually exists, hence the concurrence), and that we can influence said vibrations by the way in which we respond to events, this applies just as much, if not more, to the unconscious mind as it does to the conscious mind.
+However, the belief that ‘we create our own reality,’ despite containing elements of truth, is a massive oversimplification.
+While it has been my experience that the vibrations we are holding on the inside will be reflected by the external reality (no such division actually exists, hence the concurrence), and that we can influence said vibrations by the way in which we respond to events, this applies just as much, if not more, to the unconscious mind as it does to the conscious mind.

-So, if we are unaware of our ability to influence so-called external events by working internally, then it will largely be our unconscious that is manifesting.
-This is bolstered by the fact that the human system and soul always seeks out healing, which means that the unconscious mind will continue to present the monsters in our closet to us, over and over, until we make that unconscious material conscious, and find a different outcome.
+So, if we are unaware of our ability to influence so-called external events by working internally, then it will largely be our unconscious that ends up manifesting.
+This is bolstered by the fact that the human system (and nature in general) always has a trend towards homeostasis; it is always seeking healing, which means that the unconscious mind will continue to present the monsters in our closet to us, over and over, until we make that unconscious material conscious, and find a different outcome.

 However, as unrefined and brutish as my new age thought was, I was onto a few fundamentals that are still true for me to this day.
 I knew that whatever I experienced, it was what I needed to experience.
 Whatever my body had taken in or brought forth was part of an experience that I needed in order to evolve and heal.
-I was largely unconcerned.
+So, as I sat in the jungle with open sores emerging, I was largely unconcerned.

 That’s when the Universe brought my first wife into my life, and all the joy, pain, learning, revelation, loss, and growth that relationship would bring.